Mental health parity

 AFSP understands that assessment and treatment for mental health conditions can save lives, but only if individuals at risk can afford to obtain said care, making parity in insurance coverage for mental health critical.
 AFSP also acknowledges that insurers have succeeded in implementing major parts of parity law and that there has been a great deal of progress over the last decade.
 However, plans are often not in compliance with some of the more complex components and continue to apply managed care practices in ways that are more restrictive for mental health and substance use disorder treatment than for other medical treatment.

 AFSP urges the enforcement and oversight of parity laws, recognizing that this has largely become the responsibility of the states and requires collaboration between state lawmakers and regulators.
-Currently, AFSP is focused on supporting the passage of comprehensive state-level parity reporting legislation to ensure federal and state laws are uniformly implemented in all 50 states.
+Currently, AFSP is focused on supporting the passage of comprehensive state-level parity reporting legislation to ensure federal and state laws are uniformly implemented in all 50 states and the District of Columbia.

 To learn more, read our Mental Health Parity issue brief.